 In order to access first node of list, we need list head to be available in the last call of recursion.
-Hence we pass head also to the recursive function.
+Hence, we pass head also to the recursive function.
 If they both match we need to compare (2, n-2) nodes.
-Again when recursion falls back to (n-2)nd node, we need reference to 2nd node from head.
-We advance the head pointer in previous call, to refer to next node in the list.
+Again when recursion falls back to (n-2)nd node, we need reference to 2nd node from the head.
+We advance the head pointer in the previous call, to refer to the next node in the list.

-However, the trick in identifying double pointer.
-Passing single pointer is as good as pass-by-value, and we will pass the same pointer again and again.
-We need to pass the address of head pointer for reflecting the changes in parent recursive calls.
+However, the trick is identifying a double-pointer.
+Passing a single pointer is as good as pass-by-value, and we will pass the same pointer again and again.
+We need to pass the address of the head pointer for reflecting the changes in parent recursive calls.